saraedum/exact-real/README.md

 [![codecov](https://codecov.io/gh/flatsurf/exact-real/branch/master/graph/badge.svg)](https://codecov.io/gh/flatsurf/exact-real)
 [![asv](http://img.shields.io/badge/benchmarked%20by-asv-blue.svg?style=flat)](https://flatsurf.github.io/exact-real-asv/)

+## Exact Computations with Submodules of the Reals

+[exact-real](https://github.com/flatsurf/exact-real) is a collection of libraries to work with finite submodules of ℝ. Our main motivation are *exact* computations with transcendental real numbers.
+Arithmetic is always exact and usually performed symbolically.
+Comparisons are implemented by generating more and more digits of the real numbers which are fed into fast ball arithmetic.
+All operations come with guarantees that they will eventually terminate.
+Currently, we model random transcendental real numbers given by random sequences of digits.
+The library can be easily extended to other classes of reals.

 ## Current Release Info

 We build and release this package with every push to the master branch.
 These releases are considered unstable and highly